3xp10it/BadCode/README.md

 ### Want to see how people are badly coding their plugins?

-1. Download huge repository of plugins (see repositories.yaml)
+1. Download a huge repository of plugins (see repositories.yaml)
 2. Open Sublime Text, open the directory that contains the plugins and "Find in Files" the regex of your choice (A PoC is available in alpha.yaml, it works against Wordpress and discover unsafe SQL queries)
 3. Enjoy